 Other COP29 outcomes included:

-- The 's operational launch: continuing institutional development of the Fund.
+- The Loss and Damage Fund's operational launch: continuing institutional development of the Fund.

 - Progress on the global goal on adaptation: framework development for measuring adaptation progress.